Beaumont House: Construction

-Short expressed his interest in residing in Beaumont, and was wealthy enough to buy a large allotment of land off the current landowner, Davenport.
+Following the death of infant daughter Phillipa Augusta Short in the summer of 1848, Short expressed an interest in a summer residence in Beaumont, and was wealthy enough to buy a large allotment from Davenport.
 Between 1849 and 1851, he had Beaumont House designed and built on a large allotment at the end of Glynburn Road, a major road which serviced the suburb of Beaumont, and linked to more major roads running west into the city of Adelaide along the Adelaide Plains.
 The Beaumont House estate was given the name 'Claremont' by Short.
 The location, in the foothills of the Mount Lofty Ranges, was chosen to catch the cool breezes coming from the sea across the Adelaide Plains.

 Bishop Short and his family moved into the house later in 1851, and resided there until Bishop's Court, North Adelaide, was ready to be occupied in 1856.
 During the same year, Sir Samuel Davenport purchased the house and land from Bishop Short and lived in 'The Lodge', a small cottage at the entrance to what became the driveway to Beaumont House, until Short vacated Claremont.

 Bishop Short later founded St Peter's Cathedral, an Anglican church, in 1869.
 However, a combination of declining health and disagreements of opinions over the next thirteen years saw him resign his precedence as bishop in 1872 and then as head of the diocese in 1881.
 He returned to England on 7 January 1882.
 At the time, the Claremont estate was valued at £8200.

 A cultivator of olives, Davenport had planted a limited number of olives around Beaumont House in 1852 after he purchased the land the year before.
 Davenport later expanded his groves by replanting trees and cuttings from Beaumont both in other areas of the allotment and at some of his other properties in the Adelaide Hills.
 He also planted mulberry trees for producing silk on the estate grounds.

 Davenport resided in Beaumont House until his death on 3 September 1906; his wife having predeceased him on 6 February 1902, and they had no children.
-He left his estate mainly to his nephew Howard Davenport after his death, and both Houses of Parliament in South Australia adjourned for his funeral as an obituaritry to his legacy.
+He left his estate mainly to his nephew Howard Davenport after his death, and both Houses of Parliament in South Australia adjourned for his funeral in tribute to his legacy.

 In 1907 the estate was sold to a new owner, Major Vincent, who made extensive alterations to the house.
 It was then bought by a third owner in five years, Mr Bennet, in 1911.
 Upon his death the house was passed on to his widow.
 Beaumont House was then transferred to the National Trust of South Australia by Bennet's widow, who had remarried, and her new partner on 24 August 1968.